-The future leaders of your company could be right under your nose and you don’t even know it.
-But knowing how to identify leadership-worthy talent isn’t as straightforward as you might think.
+Your company’s future leaders could be right under your nose – and you might not even know it.
+That’s because knowing how to identify leadership-worthy talent isn’t as straightforward as you might think.

 Here are three key steps that will help you prepare today’s employees to be the company leaders of tomorrow.

 Have a well-written job description to reflect the position requirements.
 Potential employees need to know what you’re looking for, and so should you, right off the bat.
 These descriptions should reflect the company’s general business strategy, as well as help you determine the competencies and skills needed to get the job done.

 Your interview process should be structured to recognize essential job skills.
 Assessments and pre-employment testing can you help determine candidates’ skills.
 It can also help you judge their ability and desire to grow in the job.
 These can be competency assessments, but they can also be behavior-focused to determine how candidates learn and how you can help them advance in the company.

 Ideally, recruiters will consider future potential during the recruitment process.
 There are some legal compliance issues associated with pre-employment screenings and assessments, so employers should consult a legal counselor before implementing them.